x3n0cr4735/celi/celi_framework/examples/GRE/README.md

 1. **Job Descriptions**: Detailed instructions for CELI on how to approach and write these essays.
 2. **Custom Tools**: A set of tools to assist in the writing process, automatically invoked by CELI controllers as needed.

+The overall use case is defined in the CELI Job Description object.
+When you run CELI, you pass general configuration parameters and a Job Description to the main CELI processor.
+The `JobDescription` defines the tasks to be accomplished and the tools to be run.
+See (job_description.py)[celi-framework/core/job_description.py] for full details.

+The job description contains several prompt strings which describe the overall job to be run at a high level along with any general guidance for the agent.
+It also contains a `task_list` and a `tool_implementations_class`.

+The `task_list` is a list of `Task` objects.
+When completing a job, the agent will tackle each task in this list in order.
+Each task has a name and a set of details.
+The details is a dictionary that will be passed directly to the LLM to describe how to accomplish the task.

+The `tool_implementations_class` is a reference to a class that derives from `ToolImplementations` and contains the tools that the LLM can use to accomplish the task.
+This class is described in the next section.

 ## Key Features